 In addition to the services Kindale provides through its residential homes and Community Living options we offer specialized programs and services that target specific needs, interests or groups.

 Young people with developmental and other disabilities are an important and growing population that we serve.
 This is also a population with rather different needs and expectations than traditional programs were designed to meet.
-Kindale now offers a range of programs that cater specifically to young people and their desire to be fully included in their communities.
+Kindale has been approved through the Ministry for Children and Family Development (MCFD) to provide a variety of services to Children and Youth with Special Needs.
+These individualized programs/.services are funded through MCFD.

 Our youth groups are geared towards young people with disabilities, their family members, friends and other community members.
 They are led by young individuals who schedule inclusive events that promote social interaction, fun and learning in the community.
 These groups and the events they host are open to young people on our wait list that cannot access regular programs.